Church–Turing–Deutsch principle: History

+"[U]niversal computers are as powerful in their computational capacities as any physically realizable system can be, so that they can simulate any physical system."

+Wolfram states that such a principle would hold provided that physical systems have a finite density of information and that information can be transmitted only at a finite rate in a finite-dimensional space.

-The principle was stated by Deutsch in 1985 with respect to finitary machines and processes.
+Later in 1985, David Deutsch stated the principle with respect to finitary machines and processes.
 He observed that classical physics, which makes use of the concept of real numbers, cannot be simulated by a Turing machine, which can only represent computable reals.
-Deutsch proposed that quantum computers may actually obey the CTD principle, assuming that the laws of quantum physics can completely describe every physical process.
+Deutsch proposed that quantum computers may obey the principle, assuming that the laws of quantum mechanics can completely describe every physical process.

 An earlier version of this thesis for classical computers was stated by Alan Turing's friend and student Robin Gandy in 1980.

-A similar thesis was stated by Michael Freedman in an early review of topological quantum computing with Alexei Kitaev, Michael J. Larsen, and Zhenghan Wang, known as the Freedman-Church-Turing thesis:
+A similar thesis was later stated by Michael Freedman in an early review of topological quantum computing with Alexei Kitaev, Michael J. Larsen, and Zhenghan Wang, known as the Freedman–Church–Turing thesis: